A Story About the Red Race Car, Scene 1: A Day at the Races | TIME: Sunday the 3rd September 1939 | LOCATION: Pariska street, Belgrade

 Cousin Pavle was also at the race with them.
 Aleksandar was very fond of him.
 Pavle was about ten years older and Aleksandar looked up to him.
 Secretly, Aleksandar would try to part his hair so that there was a lock hanging a little over his forehead, the same way Pavle did.
 Since Aleksandar’s mother always combed his hair back meticulously, in order for him to look neat and tidy, Aleksandar thought of Pavle’ s stray lock as very significant proof of maturity and independence.
 When I grow up, I will wear my hair the way I want! he thought to himself.

-But that day it was all about the races.
-Bogdan and Aleksandar had already investigated everything they could find about the race cars and their drivers listed as participants of the Belgrade Grand Prix.
+But that day was all about the races.
+Aleksandar and Bogdan had already investigated everything they could find about the race cars and the drivers of the Belgrade Grand Prix.

-– Mercedes because it is a German car. – But he didn’t have time to explain it in detail because his voice was drowned out by the noise of crowd – the race was on.
+But he didn’t have time to explain why because his voice was drowned out by the noise of the crowd-– the race was on.

-When a beautiful red Mercedes Benz dashed out of a curve, they both agreed that it is by far the best car in the world.
+When a beautiful red Mercedes Benz dashed out of a curve, they both agreed that it was by far the best car in the world.

-When the races were over and after all the crowd had long dispersed, Aleksandar and Bogdan, being somewhat solemnly aware that they would remember that day for the rest of their lives stayed for a long time staring at the golden September sky, far beyond the Sava river, and even further where only children eyes can reach.
+When the races were over and the crowd had long dispersed, Aleksandar and Bogdan stayed.
+They were somewhat solemnly aware that they would remember that day for the rest of their lives.
+They lingered for a long time, staring at the golden September sky, looking beyond the Sava river.
+Their gazes reached even further, where only children’s eyes could reach.